wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 The mind does not grasp the whole — its focus is very narrow.
 It sees fragments only and fails to perceive the picture.
 It is like a man who hears sounds but does not understand the language; he may accuse the speaker of meaningless jabbering and be altogether wrong.
-What to one is a chaotic stream of sounds is a beautiful poem to another.
+What to one is a chäotic stream of sounds is a beautiful poem to another.

 King Janaka once dreamt that he was a beggar.
 On waking up he asked his <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>, Vasishta, “Am I a king dreaming of beïng a beggar or a beggar dreaming of beïng a king?”.